subhashsubramanian/Create-Google-Classrooms-with-Apps-script/README.md

 Col 1 = Course name, Col 2 = Instructor Name Col 3 = Instructor Email, Col 4 = URL, Col 5 = Class Code

+Row 1 = Header.
 Fill data under Col 1, Col2, and Col 3.
-Leave the last two Columns blanks.
+Leave Col 4 and Col 5 blank.

-Open Tools Script Editor and Copy-paste any existing code with the code in CreateClassrooms.gs
+Tools > Script Editor.
+Copy-paste any existing code with the code in CreateClassrooms.gs

 Rename Code.gs to CreateClassrooms.gs

 Resources > Advanced Google Services > Turn on Google Classroom API

-To run the script, click Add-ons Create Classrooms
+To run the script, click Add-ons Create Classrooms.

+Courses will be created for Each instructor in classroom.gpogle.com